Is Gas Giving You Chest Pain? Here’s What You Should Know

 Ideal for gas accompanied by loose motion or dysentery.
 It calms inflammation and binds the stool naturally.

-L&B Tip: How to Prevent Gas-Related Chest Pain
+L&B Tip: How to Prevent Gas Chest Pain

 • Eat Slowly: Chewing well prevents excess air from entering the digestive tract.

-• Limit Carbonated Beverages: These increase internal pressure.
+• Limit Carbonated Beverages: These increase internal pressure and may worsen gas and loose motions in sensitive individuals.

 • Avoid Trigger Foods: Beans, cruciferous vegetables, dairy, fried food.